Disclosure: We may earn money or products from the companies mentioned in this post.

 Will Eating Plastic Kill Your Bunny?

-If your rabbit at a little plastic, they will probably be just fine.
-The vast majority of the time small bits of plastic will pass through your bunny’s digestive system with ease.
+If your rabbit ate a little plastic, they will probably be just fine.
+The vast majority of the time small bits of plastic will easily pass through your bunny’s digestive system.
 While eating plastic can lead to medical complications that are a real risk to your rabbit’s life, such outcomes are rare.

 Rabbits chew on lots of things, and I’ve been told stories of rabbits eating everything from the insolation out of the wall to the wheels off of a skateboard.
 In both those cases, those rabbits were fine.

-The biggest risk is that the plastic might get stuck somewhere in your buns digestive tract which could cause discomfort, tissue damage, or severe constipation which could be deadly.
+The biggest risk is that the plastic might get stuck somewhere in your bunny’s digestive tract which could cause discomfort, tissue damage, or severe constipation which could be deadly.

 However, there are some things that we can do to help your bunny after she eats some plastic.